Leptosomatidae – Cuckoo Roller

 Their diet is not well known, but a 1931 expedition found that chameleons and insects, particularly locusts and caterpillars, are important food items.
 Stomachs have often been found to be lined with caterpillar hairs, and other prey taken include grasshoppers, cicadas, stick insects, and geckos.
 The principal foraging technique is to perch motionless, watching for prey, then to make a quick sally towards the prey when observed.
 They also hunt from the air.
 Prey is caught in the large bill and killed by beating it against a branch.

 Very few studies have investigated their breeding habits.
 It has been described in the past as a polygamous breeder, but no evidence for this is available.
 The nest is located in tall trees, 4m to 6m off the ground, in natural cavities.
 No lining is placed inside the cavity; the white eggs are laid directly on the bottom.
 The usual clutch size is around four eggs.
 Incubation is performed by the female only, while the male feeds her.
-The incubation period is about 20 days, after which fluffy chicks are born.
-Chicks remain in the nest for 30 days before fledging.
+The incubation period is about twenty days, after which fluffy chicks are born.
+Chicks remain in the nest for thirty days before fledging.

 The species has a total length of 40cm to 50cm; the nominate subspecies is the largest, and L. d. gracilis the smallest.
 Unlike the true rollers and ground rollers, where the sexes have identical appearance, the cuckoo roller is sexually dichromatic.
 Males have a mostly velvety grey chest and head, changing gradually to white on the remaining underparts (the demarcation between grey and white is stronger in L. d. gracilis).
 The back, tail, and wing-coverts are dark iridescent green with a purplish tinge (especially on the wing-coverts), and the crown and eye-stripe are black.
 Females are mostly brown, with strongly dark-spotted pale underparts (less spotting in L. d. gracilis).
 Juveniles are generally reported as resembling a dull female, but at least juveniles of L. d. gracilis are sexually dimorphic, and this also possibly applies to the other subspecies.
 The bill is stout and the eyes are set far back in the face.
 The legs and feet are small, and the feet have an unusual structure which has confused many ornithologists, but is now thought to be zygodactylous (two toes forwards, two toes backwards).